FitMango/docshund/README.md

 <a href="https://pypi.org/project/docshund/"><img alt="PyPI" src="https://img.shields.io/pypi/v/docshund.svg?logo=python&logoColor=orange&style=for-the-badge"></a>
 </p>

-> NOTE: Docshund is in alpha and is not yet suitable for production workloads.
+> NOTE: Docshund is in alpha and may not yet be suitable for production workloads.
 Please exercise caution when using.
+(We'll try not to break everything if you promise not to expect it not to break everything.)

 # Installation